 The above employees will maintain confidentiality except in extreme cases of immediate threat or danger, or abuse of a minor.
 Campus counselors are available to help students free of charge and can be seen on an emergency basis during normal business hours.
 These employees will submit per semester anonymous, aggregate statistical information for Clery Act purposes unless they believe it would be harmful to a specific student.
 No personally identifiable information will be disclosed when reporting this statistical information.

-Persons seeking such assistance should speak with the Title IX coordinator or a deputy Title IX coordinator, who will coordinate such requests on the behalf of the person.
+Persons seeking such assistance should speak with the Title IX Coordinator or the Title IX Deputy Coordinator, who will coordinate such requests on behalf of the person.
 The university will maintain contact with the parties to ensure that all concerns regarding safety and emotional or physical well-being are being addressed.

-- NO CONTACT ORDER: A reporting party or responding party may request, or the university may impose, communication and contact restrictions to prevent further potentially harmful interaction.
-These communication and contact restrictions generally prohibit in-person, telephone, electronic or third party communications.
+- NO CONTACT ORDER: A Reporting Party or Responding Party may request, or the university may impose, communication and contact restrictions to prevent further potentially harmful interaction.
+These communication and contact restrictions generally prohibit in-person, telephone, electronic or third-party communications.
 In some cases, an individual may also wish to consider a protection order from the local courts.
 This is a civil proceeding independent of the university.
 If a court order is issued, the university will, to the best of the institution’s ability, assist the protected person in benefiting from the restrictions imposed by the court and facilitate on-campus compliance with the order.
-The university may also limit an individual or organization’s access to certain university facilities or activities as part of the no contact order.
+The university may also limit an individual’s or organization’s access to certain university facilities or activities as part of the no-contact order.

 These accommodations may include, but are not limited to:

 - Academic accommodations, including a change in class schedule, taking an incomplete, dropping a course without penalty, attending a class via electronic or other alternative means, providing an academic tutor, or extending deadlines for assignments.